npisar/Spotify-Tempo-Sorter/README.md

 # Setup
-For the program to work, you'll need 3 values that you should paste into commands.txt
+For the program to work, you'll need 2 values that you should paste into [commands.txt](docs/commands.txt)

 First and foremost, however, you will need to install the Spotipy Python library.
 Find instructions for that [here](https://spotipy.readthedocs.io/en/2.24.0/#installation)